Genevieve Chenneour: Acting

+Writing and other work

+Outside her acting career Chenneour writes personal essays and reflections on her Substack newsletter, The Naked Pages where she discusses her experiences in the entertainment industry and aspects of her life journey.

 Personal life

 In February 2025 Chenneour was involved in a widely reported attempted violent robbery while seated in a cafe in London.
 An attempt was made to steal her phone and she fought back, pursuing the thief and recovering her phone after a prolonged struggle.
-CCTV footage circulated widely in the media showed her using self-defence techniques; she credited her quick reflexes in responding to the thereat, to her athletic background and theatrical fight training.
+CCTV footage circulated widely in the media showed her using self-defence techniques; she credited her quick reflexes in responding to the threat, to her athletic background and theatrical fight training.
 The incident sparked broader discussions in the media around public safety and street crime in London particularly in the context of female safety.

-In August 2025, Chenneour told the BBC that the incident had left her with severe agoraphobia, and that as a result she was unable to leave her house.
+In August 2025, Chenneour told the BBC that the incident had left her with agoraphobia, and that as a result she was unable to leave her house in its immediate aftermath.